Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 In neighbouring Liberia, President Ellen Johnson-Sirleaf and ministers held a crisis meeting on Sunday to discuss a series of anti-Ebola measures as police contained infected communities in the northern Lofa county.

-Police were setting up checkpoints and roadblocks for key entrance and exit points to those infected communities, which nobody will be allowed to leave.
-Troops were deploying to badly affected areas to prepare to enforce the measures.
+Police were setting up checkpoints and roadblocks for key entrance and exit points to those infected communities, with nobody allowed to leave quarantined communities.
+Troops were fanning out across Liberia to help deal with the emergency.

 "The situation will probably get worse before it gets better," Liberian Information Minister Lewis Brown told Reuters.
 "We are over-stretched.
 We need support; we need resources; we need workers."